JustJuulia/HaveASeat/README.md

-# HaveASeat
+# haveaseat-backend
-Continuation of HaveASeat project
+Welcome in backend part of our project HaveASeat